 This could happen if the AMP plugin has not been activated.
 It could also happen because there are AMP validation errors, which causes the redirect to prevent invalid AMP from being served.
 Check these two possibilities to determine the culprit.

-This is likely to be caused by not having a featured image added to your post.
+This is likely to be caused by not having a featured image added to your post, something which should be addressed if you’re looking to maintain valid structured data.
 If you don’t have a featured image to be added we recommend creating a generic image which can be used with each post lacking one.

-That will make your post appear more attractive on Google itself without requiring you to find a new, unique image.
-Featured images are currently necessary for Google to index your AMP pages, so if you have one to include in every post, that will not only resolve this issue, but it will also help with SEO!
+Featured images are currently necessary for search engines to index your AMP pages, so if you have one to include in every post, that will not only resolve this issue, but it will also help with SEO.